Learn how to build shelves in your small closet

 11. Put all side DIY pine shelving brackets on following steps (6-10).

-12. Put wood glue on the DIY brackets, drill pilot hole near the back corner of pine wood board, and DIY shelving bracket.
+12. Put wood glue on the DIY brackets, drill pilot hole near the back corner of the pine wood board, and DIY shelving bracket.
 Attach with 1 ½“ wood screws.

 13. Repeat step 12 for all shelves that go completely across your closet.